Course Outline

 Format:

 Over a minimum of a 45-day placement period, you will work either individually or in pairs (depending on the context of the placement) under the supervision of appropriately qualified dietitians to develop skills in dietetic practice.
-The Placement Academic Supervisors/Course Coordinator will notify you of the dietetic practice setting/s in which you will be placed.
+The Placement Academic Supervisors will notify you of the dietetic practice settings in which you will be placed.

-You will be assessed on your professional competencies by the Placement Academic Supervisor in collaboration with the Placement Workplace Supervisor.
+You will be assessed on your professional competency by the Placement Academic Supervisor in collaboration with the Placement Workplace Supervisor.
 The specific competencies assessed will relate to the type of professional practice setting.
-These are based on the Dietitians Australia (DA) National Competency Standards for Dietitians.
-Competency will be determined based on feedback from the Placement Workplace Supervisors and the evidence provided as described in tasks 1a and 1b.
-The evidence required will be determined by the placement setting and described in the assessment
+These are based on the Dietitians Australia (DA) National Competency Standards.
+Demonstration of meeting competency will be assessed by the UniSC Placement Academic Supervisor and the Course Coordinator and will be determined based on feedback from the Placement Workplace Supervisors in addition to a range of evidence as described in tasks 1a and 1b.
+The strategies used as evidence will be determined by the placement setting and described in the assessment instructions on Canvas.

 Criteria: